tadaborisu/mimic/README.md

 # Mimic
-Multilevel file encrypting and hiding it in another file
+Encrypt file and hide it in the image